100 General Knowledge of World in English Trivia Quiz Printable

 Of Mice and Men

-60. Animated character Donkey is featured in which animation movie?
+60. The animated character Donkey is featured in which animated movie?

 Shrek, Shrek 2, Shrek 3, Shrek Forever After, a Christmas short